A step by step process on how to establish a grab-a-bite program in your community.

 - DO– ask open ended questions about the newcomer: “What brings you to town?”
 “What did you enjoy about the place you used to live?” etc.

 - DO– be prepared to share your contact info & present yourself a reference for future questions.
-If they need a plumber, hairstylist, Community Club, etc…
+For example, let them know they can call you if they need a plumber, a hairstylist or are interested in a Community Club.

 7. Create a database with the names of the Newcomers who participate in the program, they may become future Locals.